tegandbiscuits/lets-learn-rails-talk/use-rails.md

 ## Some Things Can Be Implied/Omitted

 Note:
-* A big thing is that might throw off someone is the amount of syntax that can be implied.
+* A big thing is that might throw someone off, is the amount of syntax that can be implied

 ### Return Statements